To Japanese Page

 - Historical Flags (Thailand)

-In Thailand, the national anthem is played in public places, on TV or radio.
+In Thailand, the national anthem is played in public places, on TV or radio at 8:00 o'clock in the morning and 6:00 o'clock in the evening.

 • Capital: Bangkok